Right To Food UK Commission

 Please contact us if you are finding it difficult to send your evidence online.

-What happens to your evidence
+What happens to your evidence:

+Your evidence will usually be published online.
+We will read your evidence and use it to help the Commission’s work.
 The Commission can also use or quote from your evidence in its report, which will be published on this website.

 Please note: